About Downtown Eugene, Inc.

 Downtown Eugene Merchants

 Downtown Eugene Merchants is a non-profit merchants association that supports the economic development, enhancement, and promotion of Downtown Eugene.
 With its eclectic mix of one-of-a-kind retail, cultural assets, education, dining, technology and professional services, Downtown Eugene has emerged as a vibrant city center.
 Find out all about the benefits and opportunities that come with becoming a DEM member here.
-To join, please fill out this form, membership is just $400 for two years and includes a highlighted listing in the downtown Eugene map.
+Membership is just $400 for two years and includes a highlighted listing in the downtown Eugene map.

 Downtown Neighborhood Association